 Seventeen years ago today, myself, my youngest sister, only brother, and our spouses buried my mother.
 Two days ago, I revisited the moments of my mother’s death as my brother lay dying.
-His intensive care hospital stay the week before was seven years later after he survived a cardiac arrest.
+Seven years prior he had survived a cardiac arrest, now he was home from a week-long intensive care stay having survived sepsis.
 Naturally, since he could “come back from the dead” once with such alacrity, we all suspected he could do it again.
 And indeed, he surprised his intensive care team by recovering and was released from the hospital in a weakened state but ready to do his part to rehab.

 Then the second day home he began to bleed.
 I believe his refusal to go into the hospital was a foreboding-if he went back, he might not ever come home.